jagjhandi/first-day-repo/README.md

 # first-day-repo
-This is a repo for first day of class
+This is a repo for first day of class [University of Toronto}